Bruno Dumont

 Bruno Dumont ([dymɔ̃]; born 14 March 1958) is a French film director and screenwriter.
-To date, he has directed ten feature films, all of which border somewhere between realistic drama and the avant-garde.
+To date, he has directed twelve feature films, all of which border somewhere between realistic drama and the avant-garde.

 His films have won several awards at the Cannes Film Festival.
 Two of Dumont's films have won the Grand Prix award: both L'Humanité (1999) and Flandres (2006).
-Dumont's Hadewijch won the 2009 Prize of the International Critics (FIPRESCI Prize) for Special Presentation at the Toronto Film Festival.

 Life and career

-Dumont has a background of Greek and German (Western) philosophy, and of corporate video.
-His early films show the ugliness of extreme violence and provocative sexual behavior, and are usually classified as art films.
+Dumont has a background in Greek and German (Western) philosophy and in corporate video.
+Regarding leaving teaching philosophy as a profession he said: “I studied philosophy because it demands an intellectual outlook on the world [...]
+But I soon discovered that philosophy was too subjective: it lacks heart, it’s over-intellectual, and I found that it made me cut myself off from the everyday.”
+His early films show the ugliness of extreme violence and provocative sexual behaviour, and are usually classified as art films.
 Later films bring novel twists to other movie genres like comedy or musicals.
 Dumont has himself likened his films to visual arts, and he typically uses long takes, close-ups of people's bodies, and story lines involving extreme emotions.
 Dumont does not write traditional scripts for his films.
-Instead, he writes complete novels which are then the basis for his filmmaking.
+Instead, he writes complete novels, which are then the basis for his filmmaking.

+Dumont is known to cast nonprofessional actors in his films.
+In a 2019 interview for the Criterion Channel, Dumont explained: "If I believed in the ideal, I'd hire a professional actor, and I'd tell them, 'Act like this because this is the truth.
+Since I don't believe in the ideal, I hire nonprofessional actors...because I believe that anyone is a holder of the truth."
 He says that some of his favorite filmmakers are Stanley Kubrick, Ingmar Bergman, Pier Paolo Pasolini, Roberto Rossellini, and Abbas Kiarostami.
 He is frequently considered an artistic heir to Robert Bresson.

-His often polarizing work has been connected to a recent French cinéma du corps/body of cinema, encompassing contemporary films by Claire Denis, Marina de Van, Gaspar Noé, Diane Bertrand, and François Ozon, among others.
+His often polarising work has been connected to a recent French cinéma du corps/cinema of the body, encompassing contemporary films by Claire Denis, Marina de Van, Gaspar Noé, Diane Bertrand, and François Ozon, among others.
 According to Tim Palmer, this trajectory includes a focus on states of corporeality in and of themselves, independent of narrative exposition or character psychology.
 In a more pejorative vein, James Quandt has also talked of some of this group of filmmakers, as the so-called New French Extremity.

 His 2011 film Hors Satan premiered in the Un Certain Regard section at the 2011 Cannes Film Festival.
 His 2013 film Camille Claudel 1915 premiered in competition at the 63rd Berlin International Film Festival.